NayeemJohnY/amadeus-rest-assured-api-test-automation/README.md

 - **Secure Secret Handling:**
   - The `EncryptionUtils` utility provides AES-based encryption/decryption for sensitive credentials, ensuring secrets are not stored in plain text.

+- **Token Management & Authentication:**
+  - The `TokenManager` utility handles OAuth2 token lifecycle with automatic caching, expiry detection, and thread-safe refresh mechanisms.
+It can be overridden for testing by setting the `TOKEN_EXPIRY_SECONDS` environment variable or system property.

 - **Configurable Properties:**
   - The `ReadProperties` utility loads configuration from a properties file, supporting easy environment and credential management.